Hessel Museum of Art: Architecture

 The Hessel Museum shares a lobby with Bard's Center for Curatorial Studies, which houses the graduate program.
 Goettsch and Partners, original designers of the Center, returned to design the expansion in 2006, which now features the Hessel Museum of Art, which houses Marieluise Hessel's collection of contemporary art.
 Conceived with Hessel's collection in mind, the museum's square plan centers on two halls that accommodate installations.
 Their shared perimeter is lined by sequences of smaller spaces and a pair of single-entrance rooms.

 Monographic exhibitions

 In addition to group exhibitions, the Hessel Museum has shown a number of monographic exhibitions, including presentations of works by Liam Gillick, Amy Sillman, Rachel Harrison, Blinky Palermo (in collaboration with Dia:Beacon), Sky Hopinka, Daniel Steegmann Mangrané, Dara Birnbaum, Martine Syms, and others.

 Student exhibitions

 Students in CCS Bard’s graduate program are required to curate two types of exhibitions over the course of the two-year program.
-Students curate two types of exhibitions over the course of the two-year program; in First Year: Curatorial Practice, a year-long, practice-based course, first year students have the opportunity to curate works from the Marieluise Hessel Collection in their first semester.
+In First Year: Curatorial Practice, a year-long, practice-based course, first year students have the opportunity to curate works from the Marieluise Hessel Collection in their first semester.